-- Condensing material into compact and effective format
+- Condensing material into a compact and effective format

 - To graph team activity.

 Mind Map In Software Testing

 Testing is a huge ocean of ideas and creativity.
 Every phase of testing has its own methods and terminologies.
-It is up to the individual as of where to apply mind map in software testing.
-It is always advisable to have a good understanding and groundwork of internal branches of testing phase which you are planning to chalk out.
+It is up to the individual as of where to apply Mind Map in Software Testing.
+It is always advisable to have a good understanding and groundwork of internal branches of the testing phase which you are planning to chalk out.
 We need to collect all those thoughts into one place.

-Find below few examples which could help you to frame your ideas.
+Find below a few examples which could help you to frame your ideas.

 Work Assignment on Software Project – Mind Map

-This is about total work assigned to you for one release.
+This is about the total work assigned to you for one release.
 What data you need to collect to map your ideas.
 A sample and simple example,

 - Start with the release name and the year (like June’12 Major Release)

 - Collect requirement numbers.

-- Collect the requirement names and program name under which this requirement falls.
+- Collect the requirement names and program names under which this requirement falls.

 - Collect charge codes provided to each requirement.

 - Collect Developer, Development lead and Development manager names (It helps to catch the development team when we face issue)

 - Similarly, collect Testing team details.
 This helps you not to hit internal websites every time if someone asks you to provide details.

 - Collect analyst details.
 This is to get clarification on your requirements.